t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 };
 ```

-You'll immediately notice how good the autocompletion and typesafety is.
+You'll immediately notice how good autocompletion and type-safety are.
 As soon as you write `trpc.`, your routers will show up in autocomplete, and when you select a router, its procedures will show up as well.
-You'll also get a TypeScript error if your input doesn't match the validator that you defined on the backend.
+You'll also get a TypeScript error if your input doesn't match the validator that you defined on the back-end.

 ## How do I call my API externally?

-With regular APIs, you can call your endpoints using any HTTP client such as `curl`, `Postman`, `fetch` or straight from your browser.
+With regular APIs, you can call your endpoints using any HTTP client such as `curl`, `Postman`, `fetch`, or straight from your browser.
 With tRPC, it's a bit different.
 If you want to call your procedures without the tRPC client, there are two recommended ways to do it:

 ### Expose a single procedure externally

-If you want to expose a single procedure externally, you're looking for [server side calls](https://trpc.io/docs/v10/server-side-calls).
+If you want to expose a single procedure externally, you're looking for [server-side calls](https://trpc.io/docs/v10/server-side-calls).
 That would allow you to create a normal Next.js API endpoint, but reuse the resolver part of your tRPC procedure.

 ```ts:pages/api/users/[id].ts
 import type { NextApiRequest, NextApiResponse } from "next";